HR Express on PPACA

 Beginning with the tax year 2013, there will be new tax liabilities for highly compensated employees and their families under the PPACA.
 Employers may wish to at least communicate these changes now so that affected employees can begin to plan for the increase tax burden.

 Increase in Medicare Tax to 2.35%

 For taxable years beginning after Dec.
 31, 2012, employers will be required to withhold additional amounts from the wages of highly compensated employees.
 The Medicare tax rate will be increased by .9 percent from the current rate of 1.45 percent on wages over $200,000 for single filers, wages over $250,000 for joint filers, and wages over $125,000 for persons who are married but filing separately.
-The IRS has provided a to help employers comply.
+The IRS has provided a Q&A to help employers comply.